nnethercote/nnethercote.github.io/_posts/2022-07-20-how-to-speed-up-the-rust-compiler-in-july-2022.md

 few easy wins.

 [#97936](https://github.com/rust-lang/rust/pull/97936):
-`unicode-normalization-0.1.19` has a number of large matches continaing many range patterns like `'\u{037A}'..='\u{037F}'`.
+`unicode-normalization-0.1.19` has a number of large matches containing many range patterns like `'\u{037A}'..='\u{037F}'`.
 In this PR I optimized the handling of such ranges, for wins on this crates of up to 19%.